High performance culture

 There are three key steps in creating a high-performance culture.
 This may seem simple, but it does take dedication and effort to achieve.
 Without the right leaders in place, transforming your culture will be a painful process.

-Step 1: Shared understanding of what culture is
+Step 1: Shared Values

 Set realistic goals for cultural changes you can make and that will stick.
 For example, one of the goals could be to promote accountability among every team member.
 Creating accountability is a small but effective step toward a high-performance culture.